ehrpg/qstar/docs/character/index.md

 ## Experience (XP)

-> Experience is gained throughout a character's adventuring career.
+> Experience Points (XP) are gained throughout a character's adventuring career.

-Experience (XP) is gained due to noteable achievements or story completions.
-XP usually is only given out one at a time.
+XP are gained due to noteable achievements or story completions.
+XP usually are only given out one at a time.
 The GM can decide to give out more for completing a longer adventure.

-You need twice your Level as Experience Points (XP) to increase your Level by one.
+You need twice your Level as XP to increase your Level by one.

 !!! summary "Experience and Level Ups"
     <div class="formula formula-top formula-bottom">